sercankulcu/sercankulcu.github.io/_memory/2010-05-10-my-ears-his-nose.md

 His remained.

 And somewhere between medicine and comedy, we both left with evidence that our version of the story had been correct.

+## Inside My Ears, His Nose

+I like the memory most where it refuses to explain itself completely.
+The smallness is not a weakness.
+It is the reason the memory can remain exact.

+The scene keeps one clear fragment and lets the rest stay blurred.
+That small resistance to disappearance is enough.